Mitoooooooopo/Crafting-package-BD/README.md

 # Crafting-package-BD
-A simple system for crafting For those who want a craft command for their Ballsdex instance
+A simple system for crafting For custom ballsdex instances.

 **what changed**